lambdaclass/cairo-vm/README.md

 If you have any suggestions for how to improve the project, please feel free to fork the repo and create a pull request, or [open an issue](https://github.com/lambdaclass/starknet_in_rust/issues/new?labels=enhancement&title=feat%3A+) with the tag 'enhancement'.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feat/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'feat: add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feat/AmazingFeature`)
 5. Open a Pull Request

 And don't forget to give the project a star! ⭐ Thank you again for your support.

+You can find more detailed instructions in the [CONTRIBUTING.md](CONTRIBUTING.md) document.

 ## 🌞 Related Projects